 - Start the sauce.
-Place a small saucepan over medium-low heat and add olive oil.
-When oil is warm, add the shallot and cook until it’s a light golden color.
+Place a small saucepan (2 quart) over medium-low heat and add olive oil.
+When oil is warm, add the shallot and cook until it’s a light golden color, about 2 minutes.
 Add garlic and cook 1 minute.
 Add wine and bring to a boil.
-Reduce wine by about half.
+Reduce wine by half, to about one cup.

-- Turn heat to low and add the blackberries, jam and Balsamic.
-Stir and cook a few minutes until the sauce is thickened.
+- Turn heat to low and add the blackberries, jam and vinegar.
+Stir and cook a few minutes until the sauce is thickened, breaking up the blackberries with a fork.
+If you want the sauce thicker, mix the arrowroot starch and warm water together in a small bowl and stir into the sauce.
 Turn heat off and allow the sauce to hold while you cook the pork tenderloin.

-- Pre-heat oven to 425 degrees (218 C).
-Cover a rimmed baking sheet with foil.
-Season pork with salt, pepper and granulated garlic.
-Drizzle with olive oil and roll the pork around to coat it.
+- Pre-heat oven to 375°F degrees.
+Cover a rimmed baking sheet with foil or parchment.
+Drizzle pork with two teaspoons olive oil and roll the pork around to coat it, then sprinkle salt, pepper and granulated garlic.
 Heat a skillet or sauté pan over medium heat until hot.
 Sear the pork until golden brown on all sides.
 Place the pork on the foil-covered baking sheet and place in the oven.
-Roast until the pork reaches 145 degrees internally, about 7-8 minutes.
+Roast until the pork reaches 145 degrees internally, about 6-8 minutes.
+Oven timing varies.
 Measure it with a digital thermometer.
 Allow the pork to stand for a few minutes to absorb the juices.
 Then slice and offer the blackberry wine sauce beside the pork tenderloin.